donnchawp/old-comment-cleaner/readme.txt

 = How do I clean old comments immediately? =

 You can clean old comments immediately by clicking the "Clean Now" button on the settings page.
+Make sure that "Confirm Cleaning" is enabled.

 == Changelog ==